“The Johnny Karate Super Awesome Musical Explosion Show” Spoilers Ahead

 Review: Note, I’m still slightly emotional over the fact that Andy is the sweetest husband ever and April’s the most perfect wife for him.
 And I’m extremely emotional over the fact that the series is ending next week.
 That said, let’s discuss how wonderful the idea of a series finale within a series finale is because in some bizarre (but good) way, the episode reminded me of All That, and if you’re a 90s kid, you know how awesome that series was.
 A series within the series really delved further into the mockumentary style making it the most hilarious form they’ve done.

-Let’s not forget to mention that the beginning Burt Macklin’s scene reminded me way too much of the Boy Meets World episode titled “As Time Goes By”with Eric Matthews as the detective.
-And if there’s anything I love, it’s implications of time travel.
+Let’s not forget to mention that the beginning of Burt Macklin’s scene reminded me way too much of the Boy Meets World episode titled “As Time Goes By” with Eric Matthews as the detective.
+And if there’s anything I love, it’s the implications of time travel.
 Thank you, Parks and Recreation for adding this little piece.

 And now a tribute to the legacy Andy Dwyer created will forever remain in the city of Pawnee, Indiana.